opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

 The live table is updated whenever there is a change to the files in the /projects/  folder.

+If you know of a new instruction-tuned LLM+RLHF model we should be including, you can also add an [issue](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io/issues).

 ## List of projects  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Overview of available open text generators with links to evidence for the evaluation criteria.
 The target breed of models in focus here is characterized by the following two features: its architecture is at base a large language model instruction-tuned by reinforcement learning with human feedback (LLM + RLHF) and it aims for openness and transparency (along degrees we quantify).